 Causes of the Lawson BoomTax Cuts

 In 1988, the chancellor Nigel Lawson reduced the basic rate of income tax from 29% to 25%.
 The higher rate of income tax was cut to 40%.
-The tax cuts were so large, the 1988 budget is often referred to as the 'giveaway budget'.
+The 1988 budget is often referred to as the 'giveaway budget'.
 The chancellor was helped by good revenues from North Sea oil.

 The effect of these tax cuts was a fiscal stimulus which helped to increase disposable income and consumer confidence.
 This led to a rise in consumer spending and economic growth.

 The plain fact is that the British economy has been transformed.
 Prudent financial policies have given business and industry the confidence to expand, while supply side reforms have progressively removed the barriers to enterprise." (source)

 In the 1980s, interest rates were set by the Chancellor (not the independent Bank of England, like now) In October 1987, there was a stock market crash.
 In one week 25% of the stock market value was wiped out.
-There was no obvious economic cause of this, but the government was worried of its macro economic implications.
+There was no obvious economic cause of this, but the government was worried about its macroeconomic implications.
 As a result interest rates were reduced, to avoid any downturn.
-As it happened the stock market crash had little macro economic effect and the economy continued to grow very fast.
+As it happened the stock market crash had only a marginal macro-economic effect and the economy continued to grow at a rapid rate.
 But, the impact of that cut in interest rates in 1987 was to encourage the boom - and in particular the housing boom.

 3. Exchange Rate Mechanism ERM

 The ERM was another factor keeping interest rates lower than they should.
-Mrs Thatcher didn't want to join the ERM, however the Chancellor Nigel Lawson wanted to follow an unofficial exchange rate of 3 DM to £1.
+Mrs Thatcher didn't want to join the ERM.
+However, the Chancellor Nigel Lawson wanted to follow an unofficial exchange rate of 3 DM to £1.
 This often proved to be a factor in preventing interest rates from rising.
-The Chancellor didn't want to increase interest rates because it would break the 'unofficial exchange rate'
+The Chancellor didn't want to increase interest rates because it would break the 'unofficial exchange rate.low interest'